unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 15 (13,000 XP)

 **_Magic Resistance_**.
-The mummy lord has advantage on saving throws against spells and other magical effects.
+The mummy lord has advantage on saving throws against spells and other tek effects.

 **_Rejuvenation_**.
 A destroyed mummy lord gains a new body in 24 hours if its heart is intact, regaining all its hit points and becoming active again.
 The new body appears within 5 feet of the mummy lord’s heart.